ragnarak54/NumisHelper/README.md

 Chrome does not allow installing extensions from outside the Web Store without enabling developer mode.
 This is a one-time step.

-1. Download this repository as a ZIP (green **Code** button → **Download ZIP**) and unzip it somewhere permanent — don't delete the folder after installing.
+1. Download this repository as a ZIP (green **Code** button → **Download ZIP**) and unzip it somewhere permanent.
+Don't delete the folder after installing!
 2. Open Chrome and go to `chrome://extensions`
 3. Enable **Developer mode** (toggle in the top-right corner)
 4. Click **Load unpacked** and select the unzipped folder
 5. The 🏛️ icon will appear in your toolbar

-> Chrome will show a banner on startup saying developer mode extensions are enabled — this is normal for extensions installed this way.
+> Chrome will show a banner on startup saying developer mode extensions are enabled.
+This is normal for extensions installed this way.

 To update: replace the folder contents with the new files, then go to `chrome://extensions` and click the refresh icon on the extension card.
+You'll have to hard refresh any already opened Biddr/NumisBids pages for them to update.

 ---